ramonparrab/casoBase/README.md

 # casoBase
 test
-or i in {1..100}; do git commit --allow-empty -m "Automated commit $i"
+for i in {1..100}; do git commit
+--allow-empty -m "Automated commit $i"